vuejs/vue/README.md

 - Flexible transition effect system
 - Fast without the need for complex optimization

-Simply put, when you interact with a web page, your input causes data changes that normally only happen 'under the hood'.
-The web page must be programmed to update and display these changes in the view model (what you see and interact with) every time the data is changed.
-Vue.js automatically takes care of this by *binding data*.
-It connects the view model with the underlying data model so that whenever changes happen to one, the other is automatically brought up to date.
+Reactive data binding is at the core of what Vue.js does.
+Simply put, when a user interacts with a web page, user input causes data changes that normally only happen 'under the hood'.
+Think of social media sites; every time a user gets a new message, the number of messages in their notifications updates.
+Normally the browser would have to be told to update the message count on the user interface each time the number of messages changes.
+With Vue.js, it knows to watch the message data for changes and keeps the user interface in sync with the data.

+The other main feature of Vue.js is the ability to create reusable components.
+To use the social media example again, a user might have notifications for new messages and new followers.
+Both provide the same basic functionality, but use different data to update their count.
+With Vue.js, you can create a *Count* component that shares functionality, while allowing both *Messages* and *Followers* to use their own unique data to provide the count.
+This helps keep the code base free of repetition and makes it easier to maintain.

 Note that Vue.js only supports [ES5-compliant browsers](http://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).
 To check out live examples and docs, visit [vuejs.org](http://vuejs.org).